-Services funded by bingo fees and State Home and Community-Based Services Funds shall be coordinated with services funded by other federal sources, including the Older Americans Act (OAA).
-Each Area Agency on Aging (AAA)/Aging and Disability Resource Center (ADRC) shall require providers/contractors who provide services under both Title III and state sources to develop and follow a written methodology for determining which program beneficiaries receive service under each program.
+Services funded by bingo fees and State Home and Community-Based Services Funds shall be coordinated with services funded by other federal sources, including the OAA.
+Each Area Agency on Aging (AAA) shall require providers who provide services under both Title III and state sources to develop and follow a written methodology for determining which program beneficiaries receive service under each program.

-AAAs/ADRCs shall require providers/contractors of state services to assign those allowable service units to specific individuals.
-These services complement the other services funded through the Lieutenant Governor's Office on Aging (LGOA).
+AAAs shall require providers of state services to assign those allowable service units to specific individuals.
+These services complement the other services funded through the LGOA.
 State funds may not be used to supplant any other funds.
-If a provider/contractor offers the same service both with state funds and other sources of funds, then:
+If a provider offers the same service both with state funds and other sources of funds, then: